computerise/stonks/README.md

 #### Windows Python Installation

 Download and install the python3.11 [here](https://www.python.org/downloads/).
-Then add the parent directory of `python.exe` and `pip.exe` to the [System Environment Variables `Path` field](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)).
+Then add the parent directory of `python.exe` to the [System Environment Variables `Path` field](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)).
 Where `<username>` is the name of the Windows user account, the default path for `python3.exe` is:

 ```text
 C:\Users\<username>\AppData\Local\Programs\Python\Python311\